ragley/Foosbots_SPR_23/README.md

 The resultant float value is multiplied by a user-defined `shotRewardMultiplier` and returned.
 I've found with `useNegShotPenalty=true`, `usePosessionEval=false`, and `useSingleShotReward=false`, results in a purely symmetric reward system: if red gets `+X` blue gets exactly `-X` for the shot reward at any given time.<br></br>

 ### __`SpinPenalty()` - Float__
-This function is to prevent the rods from endlessly spinning as fast as possible, as previously the AI would find this is the best solution to getting the ball in the goal as fast as possible.
+This function is to prevent the rods from endlessly spinning as fast as possible.
+Previously the AI would find this is the best solution to getting the ball in the goal as fast as possible.  <!--  its right, but that not how you play foosball -->

 *This function currently needs further testing and balancing and/or is obsolete.
 Currently Rods are unable to fully spin more than 354 degrees (-177, 177)*
 <br></br>